pdf-raku/Crypt-RC4-raku/README.md

 ## DESCRIPTION

-A simple implementation of the RC4 algorithm, developed by RSA Security, Inc. Here is the description from RSA's website:
+A simple Raku implementation of the RC4 algorithm, developed by RSA Security, Inc. Here is the description from RSA's website:

 RC4 is a stream cipher designed by Rivest for RSA Data Security (now RSA Security).
 It is a variable